 3. Every city has local “experts” who may work at a fabric store or a tailoring or alterations shop.
 They’re often very good stitchers but their pattern work can be dicey if they don’t have solid factory experience.
 They can’t make referrals because they don’t know any manufacturer contractors.
 These people are an excellent resource to help you develop a concept but factor the costs of needing to have the patterns remade into your budget.

 4. It is possible you have a great pattern maker but they don’t have relationships with manufacturer contractors who do the kind of work you need.
 The tacit expectation that pattern makers are supposed to make referrals is why a pattern maker will avoid certain kinds of pattern work if they can’t refer you when their part of the work is done.
-For example, the main reason I don’t do knit patterns is that I haven’t worked much with any knit cut and sews.
+For example, until we opened our own factory, I didn’t make many knit patterns because I don’t have any stable knit cut and sews to send the work to.

 5. The last problem is usually you.
 When you call a pattern maker to see if they can refer you after they do their portion of the work, they will often hedge (if they’re any good) or be ambiguous.
 They will hedge because they don’t have the low down until they’ve worked with you.
 Do you pay on time?
 Are you informed?
 Are you a pain in the patootie?
 Are your expectations rational?
 They will only refer you after they’ve worked with you.
 The point is, in the process of interviewing them, make sure they have relationships with colleagues who have and will sew their patterns.